codeontap/docker-hello/README.md

 # Docs Support

-This repo stores a collection of resources that we use to demonstrate concepts and hamlet features on the [hamlet docs](hamlet.io) site
+This repo stores a collection of resources that we use to demonstrate concepts and Hamlet Deploy features on the [Hamlet Deploy docs site](https://docs.hamlet.io)

 ## Contributing